upsyshopping/upsy-woocommerce-plugin/readme.txt

 == Description ==
 https://www.youtube.com/watch?v=RnZRE5B2A2Y
 <h1>Sell more & automate customer services with Upsy</h1>
-[Upsy](https://upsyshopping.com)is an AI-powered WordPress plugin designed for online store to turn webshop visitors into buyer and increases average of purchase.
+[Upsy](https://upsyshopping.com) is an AI-powered WordPress plugin, designed for online stores, turns webshop visitors into buyers and increases the average purchase value.
-Upsy is like a salesperson who knows exactly what your customers want combine with what your store have to help customer find the right product, suggest the items they are likely to buy.
-With Upsy, you’re not just selling; you’re delighting customer.
+Upsy acts as a shopping assistant, guiding visitors to the products they are looking for and offering spot-on recommendations for better, higher-priced items.
+After an item is added to the basket, it suggests what to buy with this item and provides FAQ answers.
-Designed with a mobile-first approach, Upsy caters to the majority of web shoppers today.
-It’s your 24/7 sales assistant, optimizing your store for better performance and happier customers.
+Developed with a mobile-first approach, Upsy cater the majority of today’s web shoppers.
+It acts as your 24/7 sales assistant, optimizing your store for higher sales and greater customer satisfaction.
 <h3>With Upsy, you can:</h3>
-- **20-34% Higher Sales:** A/B testing proves that with Upsy, webshops sell more, get more customers.
-- **30% Reduction in Customer Service Costs:** Automate your customer service support to cut down on repetitive tasks.
-<h3>Key Features</h3>
-- **CATEGORIES SEARCH:**
-    - Help your visitors find the right product.
-    - Smart search organizes itself based on real usage & clicks.
-    - Keep your visitors clicking until they want to buy.
-- **AI PRODUCT RECOMMENDATIONS - Upsell & Cross-sell:**
-    - Smart cross-sell algorithms encourage customers to buy more.
-    - Sell higher priced products & increase basket size.
-    - We do it all for you automatically.
-No need to preprocess data, train, or maintain.
-24/7/365 - Upsy sells even when you’re asleep.
-- **DAILY DEALS**
-    - Speed up inventory turnover.
-    - Get products out of stock quickly and easily.
-    - Daily deals feature for a more dynamic shopping experience.
-- **NEW ARRIVALS**
-    - People always love to buy new things.
-Upsy helps you promote new arrivals.
-The AI algorithm picks the best new product to suggest to your visitors.
-    - Increase the conversion rate on your new arrivals.
-    - Encourage visitors to explore your store.
-- **SMART FAQS**
-    - 80% of customers’ questions are repeated questions that are available on your website.
-We create a FAQ list for your own store.
-    - Save time & resources for customer services.
-    - Reduce basket abandonment.
-- **SURVEY:**
-    - Feedback is the heart of improvement.
-Upsy collects a success score + comments from every buyer to get even better.
+- **Proven 70 000€ additional sales** in just one month.
+- A/B Testing Validates: Upsy **increases sales by 20-34%**
+- **11,4% buying conversion** with Upsy users
-    - Get your customer insights.
+- **35% fewer customer service calls / chats**
-    - Improve your webshop with customer insights.
 Ready to transform your e-commerce site?
 Install now and start the journey to a smarter, more engaging online store.
 == Installation ==
 1. Download Upsy from through the ‘Plugins’ screen in WordPress.